 There is something in your life – there is a wall around your world – you need to repair.
 It’s breached and allows the enemy in.
 You need to climb up on it and not allow anything to bring you down until your great project is completed.
 Your enemies will attempt to get you to come down.
 If you do the work will stop.
 You’ve got to say, “I am carrying on a great project and cannot go down.”
 I cannot allow myself to go down.

 If Nehemiah had come down they would have harmed him and possibly taken his life.
 There are things in my life and in your life and if we refuse to complete our great project they have the potential to harm us, ruin our lives, and even kill us.
 They can ruin our finances and relationships.
-They can kill our occupation.
-They can harm our children or even our grandchildren.
-They can kill our marriage or ruin our health.
+They can kill our occupation, and they can harm our children or even our grandchildren.
+Also, they can kill our marriage or ruin our health.
 If we don’t remain on the wall and repair the breach in our life it will harm us and probably has already.
 It will mess up a Happy New Year.

 Nehemiah 6:4 Four times they sent me the same message, and each time I gave them the same answer.

 Enemies in your life will not stop simply because you tell them once.
 They will attempt to stop you time after time.
 We come to church on Sunday.
 We clap and sing and this is good, but we ignore breaches in the walls of our lives time after time.
-We ignore health issues.
+Sometimes we ignore health issues.
 We ignore addiction issues.
-We ignore family issues.
-We ignore things having the potential to harm or destroy us.
+Also we ignore family issues.
+Moreover we ignore things having the potential to harm or destroy us.

 The enemies continued attempting to stop Nehemiah.
 They created a rumor about him saying he was trying to build his own kingdom.
 Their hope was King Artaxerxes would take Nehemiah out of Jerusalem (Neh 6:5-6:9).
 Realize people may talk about you if you stay on your wall, but you can’t go down no matter what they say.
 Also the enemies got to a supposedly friend of Nehemiah’s named Shemaiah who attempted to get Nehemiah to come down and stop the project (Neh 6:10-14).
 Your friends may attempt to get you to come down and stop your project.
 Don’t do it.
 It’s your Happy New Year.